Nearly 90,000 deaths per year are attributed to drinking excessively, according to the National Council on Alcoholism and Drug Dependence.

 Alcohol withdrawal can be difficult for users to manage on their own.
 Symptoms can also go beyond what people can reasonably manage by themselves, which should be taken into consideration.
 This is why a medically-monitored detox is recommended, especially if side effects like heart arrhythmias, aspiration pneumonia, or kidney or liver dysfunction result when heavy alcohol use stops.

-Moderate to severe stages of withdrawal require immediate medical attention and professional help.
+Moderate to severe stages of withdrawal requires immediate medical attention and professional help.
 Going through drug withdrawal is an uncomfortable process for many as those first few days can be hard on the body, mind, and spirit.
 Quitting alcohol abruptly, especially after regular use, is strongly discouraged.

 Stopping any addictive substance cold turkey can easily lead to relapse as people go back to using to alleviate the taxing withdrawal symptoms that make quitting seem like a bad idea.
 Entering a detox program will help ensure that you or your loved one is kept safe as alcohol withdrawal runs its course.
 You can withdraw from the drug without the risk of relapse or seizures, which both can be deadly.